Chinese Currency & Money Exchange

 Answer: Usually, four-star and five-star hotels offer exchange service, but only for their guest.
 There are counters at most airports in China, providing money exchanging service.
-Mostly people will go to banks.
+Mostly people will also go to banks in downtown areas.
 Remember to take your passport, which need to be presented when converting currency in the country.
 However, for remote areas, it is difficult to exchange currency or use a credit card, so it is advisable to take enough money when you are going to visit the remote area.

 When getting Chinese currency, I was given many 100 Yuan notes, the lowest value was 50 Yuan.
 If I had been traveling on my own I would have faced difficulties as taxis and buses.
 The drivers sometimes find it impossible to give change.
 So if possible try to get some low value notes too to help with paying for transport, postage etc?

 For the sake of easy carriage, the bank staff will always give you some big notes.
 However, you can ask them to give you a 100 Yuan of small change.
 It is strongly advised to take some small change with you.

 Can I exchange the unused Renminbi back in US dollars?

 Answer: Of course you can.
 Please keep all your exchange receipts, which you must present.
-However, such exchange can be quite unfavorable in rates, you'd better use all your RMB before you left.
+However, such exchange can be quite unfavorable in rates, you'd better use all your Chinese money before you left.